bluesky/bluesky/doc/source/plans.rst

 These provide an alternative interface to plans that is convenient for some workflows.
-The plan becomes a reusable object: unlike a generator instance, it is not "exhuasted" after the first use.
+The plan becomes a reusable object: unlike a generator instance, it is not "exhausted" after the first use.

 .. code-block:: python